 Pain Down Your Arm

-If you squash and push the discs in your neck with a forward head posture - letting your head tilt "chin-forward" instead of holding it up straight, the disc in your neck may herniate the same way as discs in your low back, and press on nerves that go to your arm, sending pain down your arm.
+If you squash and push the discs in your neck with a forward head posture - letting your head tilt "chin-forward" instead of holding it up straight, the disc in your neck may herniate the same way as discs in your low back, and press on nerves that go to your arm, sending pain and numbness down your arm and hand.
 For what to do to fix that, go to the article on how to fix neck pain, bad cervical discs, and upper back and shoulder pain.

 Sometimes, people go for surgery for the "bad disc."
 But their pain persists or returns because they never corrected the bad mechanics that caused the pain.
 Or they may herniate another disc for the same reasons they herniated the first one bad sitting and lifting and all the other bad habits that they did not easily change.

-- You know not to bend wrong to pick things up, but you do it.
+You know not to bend wrong to pick things up, but you still do it?
 Every day.
 Hundreds of times a day.
 Instead, bend your knees in a squat or lunge.
 You already know that.
 But most people don't do it because their legs are too weak or they do it in ways that hurt their knees.

-Bend well, heels on the ground, knees back for all the hundreds of times a day you bend and lift.
+Bend well, heels on the ground, knees back over feet, for all the hundreds of times a day you bend and lift.

-- This lunge is not an exercise but a retraining.
+The lunge (below) is not an exercise but a retraining.
 Use the lunge along with the squat for all the times you need to bend and reach all the things you need in a day.
 It is many times a day.
 This good bending needs to be used all the time instead of bad bending over.
-Retrain bending habits and get free leg and back exercise at the same time:
+Retrain bending habits and get free leg and back exercise at the same time.